sensu/sensu-docs/content/sensu-go/5.12/guides/troubleshooting.md

 }
 {{< /highlight >}}

+Note the "command not found" message.
 In the event you see a message like this, it's worth going back and reviewing your asset definition.
 If you can't remember where you stored the information on disk, you can find it via:

 {{< highlight shell >}}
 sensuctl asset info my-monitoring-script-asset --format yaml
+{{< /highlight >}}

 or

+{{< highlight shell >}}
 sensuctl asset info my-monitoring-script-asset --format json
 {{< /highlight >}}